Why is My Tax Return So Low?

 Don't Panic If You End Up with a Tax Bill

 A disappointingly small tax refund is one thing.
 An unexpected tax bill is something else entirely.
 If you're relying on your refund to help even out your finances, suddenly owing money to the IRS can be incredibly disruptive.

 Fortunately, there are things you can do to minimize the disruption and prevent future unhappy tax days.

 You can set up a payment plan

-If you owe the government money for your 2018 taxes it’s best to start saving right away so you can pay the bill by April.
+If you owe the government money it’s best to start saving right away so you can pay the bill by April.
 But if you can’t pay the bill by tax day, don’t get too stressed about it.
 The IRS offers payment plans for people who cannot pay their entire tax bill at once.
 There are usually fees associated with a payment plan, but paying the fees is a better option (and usually cheaper) than using a loan or credit card to pay off your tax liability.

 These payment plans exist for a reason—to help Americans who can’t pay their bill all at once—and there are a lot of different options (including fee waivers for low-income families).

 The goal of tax withholding is to try to get as close to even as possible.
 If the government has to issue you a refund that means you overpaid them all year and got nothing for it other than your money back, which was yours to begin with.
 You could change your deductions and put that extra money into savings all year.
 In the end you will come out with the same money as you would get from a tax return, but you would have access to those funds in case of an emergency.
 In general, overpaying the IRS all year is not a sound financial practice.